Dubrovnik Restaurant

 There are plenty of great places to eat in Dubrovnik.
 One we really loved was Gradska Kavana Arsenal, located right on the harbour.
 We had a delicious brunch here.
 It has a really luxurious vibe but is also very child-friendly.
 I always like to eat outside where possible as it allows kids to have a bit more freedom.
 This place is spacious and has beautiful views.
 It also has a great baby-changing area in the bathrooms.

-THINGS TO KNOW ABOUT DUBROVNIK WITH LITTLE KIDS
+OTHER THINGS TO KNOW ABOUT DUBROVNIK WITH KIDS

 I believe it’s always best to be completely honest about things.
 We genuinely had a fantastic time in Dubrovnik but here are a few things to know before you go.